A major fortified Canaanite and Israelite fortified city, one of the famous Biblical cities.

 This quadcopter aerial photo shows a view of Tel Gezer from the south.
 The city extends from the entire length of the photo, with only few sections that are exposed by the excavations.

 Click on the photos to view in higher resolution…

-Another south view, closer to the western side of Tel Gezer, is seen in the following aerial photo.
+Another closer south view is seen in the following aerial photo.

 The Macalister report of 1912 described the geography of the site (Vol. 1 p.
 1):

 “The ruins of the city at present form a mound of accumulation, that attains a height of 756′ [230m] above the sea-level, and about 200-300′ [60-90m] above the level of the surrounding plain.
 The height is not uniform : at each end, especially the western, it rises in a knoll.
 These knolls [are] distinguished as the “Western Hill” and ”Eastern Hill” respectively, the saddle between them being called the “Central Valley.”
 The summit is a long oval area about 1/2 mile in length, and about 450-600′ in breadth. “.
 The location of the ancient city was chosen because of its location and the water (p.3): “Moreover the neighborhood is blessed, like few other places in South Palestine, with abundant and excellent water”.